41AnkitBisht/imgroot/README.md

 # "SENTIMENT ANALYSIS ON IMDb MOVIE REVIEWS"

 Natural Language Processing, usually shortened as NLP, is a branch of artificial intelligence that deals with the interaction between computers and humans using the natural language.
-The ultimate objective of NLP is to read, decipher, understand, and make sense of the human languages in a manner that is valuable.
+The ultimate objective of NLP is to read, decipher, understand, and make sense of the human languages in a manner that is valuable.<br>
 <------FOR VIDEO - https://www.linkedin.com/posts/ankit-bisht-4442b4186_machinelearning-sentimentanalysis-pythonprogramming-activity-6688308446875435008-rcJJ -------------->

 ## OBJECTIVES:<br>